NEW Smart Watches Coming Soon

 Pricing and Availability

 The Samsung Gear Fit started shipping in April 11, in 150 countries.
-Pricing is expected to land around $199, same as the Gear 2 Neo.
+Pricing is $199, same as the Gear 2 Neo.

 Lifeband Touch, a new lifestyle/fitness/health band device which was recently revealed at CES 2014 in Las Vegas.
 Both synch with LG’s new smart phone, the G3.

 A Family of Wearable Devices

 It appears that LG has big plans for wearable technology.
 In July, 2013, a review of the Korean Intellectual Property Office showed that LG had filed patents for several types of wearable technology, including:

 - GPad – an Android tablet